nulab/BacklogMigration-CybozuLive/README.md

 Put exported files into `backlog-migration` directory.

+### Export chat data from CybozuLive
+1. Open CybozuLive Home and click [Chat]
+2. Click on the chat you want to export
+3. Click [Show description] > [Output as text]

+Put exported files into `backlog-migration` directory.

 ### Init command
 Execute the [** init **] command to initialize the application and collect CSV data.
 After that it will create a mapping file.